 Like any designer dog breed, you need to be careful about who you are getting them from.

-Good breeders have only a few dogs, who live as family pets in the home.
-They should clearly know their owner, their own name and have a strong bond with the family.
+In addition, good breeders have only a few dogs, who live as family pets in the home.
+They should clearly know their owner, their own name, and have a strong bond with the family.

 You can find tips on avoiding puppy farms here — it’s not always as clear as you might think!

 Raising a puppy is no easy task, not to mention potentially expensive.